samwoods1/in-parallel/README.md

   end

   # Example:
-  # will spawn 2 processes, (1 for each method) wait until they both complete,
+  # will spawn 2 processes, (1 for each method) wait until they both complete, log chunked STDOUT/STDERR for
-  # and log chunked STDOUT/STDERR for each process:
+  # each process and assign the method return values to instance variables:
   InParallel.run_in_parallel {
     @result_1 = method_with_param('world')
     @result_2 = method_without_param